parvister/parvister/README.md

 -------------------------------------------------

 ## to discuss with Cathy (Epicodus):
-- porting friday projects
+- porting friday projects >> brooke@epicodus.com
-- meeting on thu 03/31 afternoon with de-track
+- meeting on thu 03/31 afternoon with de-track > run that
 - review discord channels